Main fields of study

 Official length of programme

-Graduates from this Course are qualified to exercise professional activities in the following fields:
+Graduates from this course may develop professional activities in the following areas: